 The THA is committed to the safety and well-being of the residents of Stern Village by providing a better quality of life by creating a positive and supportive environment.

 The Village has a generator in the Community Room and the THA & Executive Director have implemented town-approved Emergency Management Plans, enabling our Community Room to serve as a shelter and command post in the event of an emergency.

--Executive Director, Harriet Polansky works closely with Chief Lombardo and the Officers of the Trumbull Police Department, Joe Laucella, Director of EMS, Megan Murphy, Fire Marshal and Alex Russo, Assistant Fire Marshal, as well as Rhonda Capuano, Director of Public Health.
+-Executive Director Paulette Mack works closely with Chief Lombardo and the Officers of the Trumbull Police Department, Joe Laucella, Director of EMS, Megan Murphy, Fire Marshal and Alex Russo, Assistant Fire Marshal, as well as Rhonda Capuano, Director of Public Health.

 -A Stern Village Neighborhood Watch, comprised of resident volunteers, help ensure residents’ safety.